• Skip to primary navigation

 • Green onions - These are optional, but they add great freshness and crunch

-• Place whole tomatoes, slice onion and jalapenos on a hot, ungreased cast iron pan.
+• Place whole tomatoes, sliced onion, and jalapenos on a hot, ungreased cast iron pan.
 Allow everything to char slightly.

 Tomatoes blackened by a cast iron pan.